johsteffens/actinon/README.md

 Actinon is based on project [beth](https://github.com/johsteffens/beth).

+## No AI
+Actinon does not use any AI agent for rendering.
+Image cration is purely script-driven and thus the result of your own unique creativity.

 ## How it works

 Actinon is a console-application.
 It takes a text-source file as argument and executes its content,